notapipeline/tiyo/README.md

 ## Commands
 Tiyo may be executed in one of 4 separate modes from the same binary

-- `Assemble` Runs the web interface for building (assembling) your pipeline.
+- `assemble` Runs the web interface for building (assembling) your pipeline.
 API listening on default port 8180
 - `fill` Listens for file events and loads the file names - writes to assemble
 - `flow` Builds the containers and prepares the instruction-set for execution.
 Backend API listening on default port 8280 reads from / writes to Assemble